jxpress/lightning-hydra-template-vertex-ai/README.md

 In order to run code written in Hydra on Vertex AI, we need to devise a way to run it.
 In this repository, we have provided the code that has been devised so that you can learn with Vertex AI without difficulty.

-For more information on the problem and solution, please see [this blog](). # TODO 英訳しろ！
+For more information on the problem and solution, please see [this blog](/documents/translated_blog.md).
 <br>

 # 🚀  How to use this repository